DavidJCobb/DovahKit/TODO/Sustain Phase 1/ui polishing.md

 * If `DKFormPicker` has an unnamed exterior cell force-included, it displays the cell's form ID.
 It should ideally display the cell's grid coordinates and the editor ID of its parent worldspace.
 This is relevant for the `DKFormPicker` used to pick cells within the `DKObjectReferencePicker`: if you pick an exterior ref in the Render Window, then an exterior cell gets force-included into the cell picker.

+* `DKAudioWidget` should notify the audio subsystem when the sound plays/pauses/stops.
+The audio system, in turn, should use this to keep track of which windows are playing sound.
+When you use the main window's menu bar to list open windows, the ones playing sound should be marked with an icon.

+* `DKAudioWidget` currently uses a standard `QSlider` as its seek slider.
+This has two problems that can only be fixed with a custom widget:

+  * You can't click on the slider track to instantly jump to a position; you must drag the thumb.

+  * The slider position doesn't update in real-time, but rather relies on polling, which leads to jumpy movement of the slider thumb if the audio track is short or the slider is long.
+A custom widget could query the sound's current position on repaint, hover, click, etc., rather than maintaining its own value as widget state.

+* It'd be nice if `DKAudioWidget` had graphical play/pause/stop buttons and a graphical seek slider.
+A long while back, I figured out how to recreate the old WMP10 icons and themes as SVG assets; porting that to `QPainter` draw commands shouldn't be too hard, though it may be time-consuming.

 ## Imagespace Modifier

 * Should we allow the user to unset properties on the first or last keyframe?